 Going Out Of State To Take The NCLEX

-With her graduation a little over a year away, Rosa’s plan is to go to one of the four states that will allow former DACA recipients to sit for the NCLEX
+With her graduation a little over a year away, Rosa’s plan was to go to one of the four states that will allow former DACA recipients to sit for the NCLEX

 - New York

-She admits that she has moments where she feels defeated but remembering how hard she has worked and how much her mother has sacrificed for her keeps her going.
+During this period of uncertainty, Rosa felt defeated but remembering how hard she had worked and how much her mother had sacrificed for her kept her going.

 “It’s something that I’ve been working towards and fighting for, six years,” she notes.
 “I’m going to be 25 by the time I finish, not because I wanted to be, but because that’s the situation.
 It’s about perseverance; just because I hit a hurdle in the road, I can’t quit.
 I have to shake it off.”